aj7tt/placement-22/README.md

  # :gift: Placement'22 :gift:
 <br>

-This repository consists of all the necessary contents required for placement with a fine roadmap and short notes.
-The roadmap has followed the path of 'cognizant: Digital Nurture program'.
+This repository consists my daily learning contents with a short notes.
+The roadmap for this rpository has followed the path of 'cognizant: Digital Nurture program'.
-About the material : The material has been taken and combined from various different sources.
+About the material :: The material has been taken and combined from various different sources.

 <br>
 # 🚀 Getting Started